chshashank404/SentinelNode/README.md

 4. **Run Modules Individually or Collectively**: You can run each module individually by navigating to the module directory and executing the relevant Python scripts, or integrate them into a larger monitoring system.

-5. **Contribute to the Project**: SentinelNode is open source, and contributions are welcome!
-See the `CONTRIBUTING.md` file for information on how to contribute new features, bug fixes, and enhancements.

 ---

 ## Future Goals